boydtbk/Raspberry-Pi-Keypad/README.md

 ## Usage

-*Pin definition in library is in BCM numbering.*
+*Note: Pin definition in library is in BCM numbering.*

-Initialize a default keypad 4x4 is very simple.
+**Initialize a default keypad 4x4 is very simple.**

 ```
 keyboard =  keypad(rowPins = [1, 2, 3, 4],			# BCM numbering